 You should attach the wheel to the left side of the bike (non drive-train side) and you can just tie the straps in bows.

 First, make sure you know which is the front, rear, top and bottom of the bag.
 The rear of the bag is round as that where the back wheel sits.

 The top of the bag has a little hole to put a strap around the stem for the handle bars.
-Some people think this hole is for the seat post, it isn’t.
 The seat post will stick out between the two zippers (more about zipping up below).

 The bag opens and closes with two zippers at the back of the bag.
 Once you open the zippers it’s time to put the bike into the bag.

 Start putting the bike into the bag, handlebars first.
 The handle bars will turn to the side as you get more of the bike in the bag but you might need to give them a bit of a turn.